Wow (Barry): Final scene

 The scene polarized critics.
-The A.V.
-Club deemed it fitting with the theme of the series, "Barry was a bad guy with no heart, a product of a violent culture that gave him nothing but a gun and told him to kill.
+Matt Schimkowitz of The A.V.
+Club deemed it fitting with the theme of the series, saying, "Barry was a bad guy with no heart, a product of a violent culture that gave him nothing but a gun and told him to kill.
 Now, he's a hero.
 Tricky legacies."
-Vulture was also positive, writing, "the most curious, ambiguous aspect of this ending is the episode-ending expression on John's face: grief, but also catharsis.
+Ben Rosenstock of Vulture was also positive, writing, "the most curious, ambiguous aspect of this ending is the episode-ending expression on John's face: grief, but also catharsis.
 It brought me back, again, to all the distorted narratives that have provided these characters meaning over the years: Sally's portrayal of her marriage, Gene's one-person show, or the various embellishments of Barry's military stories.
 The cinematic version of Barry is a better man than the real Barry, which is why he would've wanted his son to see this — and why Sally doesn't."
-The Hollywood Reporter wrote, "Barry knows well what kinds of stories we tell to comfort ourselves.
+Angie Han of The Hollywood Reporter wrote, "Barry knows well what kinds of stories we tell to comfort ourselves.
 In its final half-hour, it refuses to become one itself."

 In contrast, Alan Sepinwall criticized the thin characterization of John and also questioned the logic behind the scene, "the series has kept just enough of a toe dipped into the real world that it requires some pretty massive leaps in logic for this to work.
 You could handwave some of it away as The Mask Collector playing fast and loose with the facts in the manner of many Hollywood biopics.
 But this is the only version we're seeing of how the story has been interpreted by the public, and John's reaction to it suggests that this is the interpretation he can believe, because he's never heard another one."
 Josh Spiegel said, "I just continue to find it a little too hard to believe that Gene would be successfully thrown in jail for the murders of both Janice and Barry (especially Janice, seeing as he didn't, y'know, kill her)."